 Whether 2000 people are experiencing the overwhelming presence of God or we are alone in our car, God's presence is thick.
 We just need eyes to see it.
 We need a heart bent toward perceiving his nearness.

 Recognizing the presence of God demands humility.
 We can't escape that part of being in his presence.
-His beauty and glory are earth shattering.
-So many times when I've been in his presence, I can't help but pour out all of my pain and shame to the Father who has be constant.
+His beauty and glory are earth-shattering.
+So many times when I've been in his presence, I can't help but pour out all of my pain and shame to the Father who has been constant.
 The Father who loves beyond measure when I have been so unfaithful.
 The Father who draws me close when I run away.
-The Father who holds me together when I am unravelling.
+The Father who holds me together when I am unraveling.
 Sometimes, we stop there, but if we listen closely, we hear Father speak truth over us.
 "Your pain does not define you.
 You don't need to carry that anymore.
 Your sin is wiped clean.
-I see all of your gold, and none of your dirt.
+I see all of your gold and none of your dirt.
 I dealt with that on the cross.
 Now, child, I want to give you eyes to see yourself the way I do.
 I want to give you freedom from shame.
 You aren't broken when you are with me."

 That is the moment we take our long hair, the beauty he has put on us and in us, and allow the new reality of being a new creation in Christ Jesus wipe away our shame and pain.
 Jesus erased our sin on the cross for us, why can't we accept we are clean?
 Why can't we accept the healing Father is offering?
 Why can't we accept the lightness of his burden?